Nick Wright (politician)

-Nicholas dePencier Wright (born May 20, 1982) is a Canadian business lawyer and politician.
+Nicholas dePencier Wright (born May 20, 1982) is a Canadian business lawyer and former politician.
 He was the founding leader of the Green Party of Nova Scotia and was the founding Executive Director of the Canadian animal advocacy organization Animal Justice.
-He is currently founder and CEO of foreign affairs publication Geopolitical Monitor and is an elected member ("Bencher") of the governing body of the Law Society of Ontario.
+He is currently founder and CEO of foreign affairs publication Geopolitical Monitor and was an elected member ("Bencher") of the governing body of the Law Society of Ontario (2019-2023).

 Background and education

 Wright was born in Toronto, Ontario.
 He attended Lakefield College School before moving to Halifax, Nova Scotia, where he received an honours degree in philosophy from the University of King's College, Halifax and an MBA and a law degree from Dalhousie University.
-He has since additionally earned an LLM in tax law from Osgoode Hall Law School.
+In 2017 he earned an LLM in tax law from Osgoode Hall Law School.

 Politics

 On March 5, 2006, Wright became the leader of the Green Party of Nova Scotia at the Party's founding convention—after winning a contested nomination vote over long time Green Party of Canada candidate and organizer Sheila Richardson.

 On December 19, 2006, Wright announced that he would be stepping down as leader of the Green Party of Nova Scotia upon the completion of his term, which ended in May 2007.